RESEARCH STARTER

 The goal of engineering management is to have managers who understand the technical aspects of the jobs being performed while still comprehending how different jobs work together to make organizations run smoothly.
 Companies hire engineering managers because they need managers who understand not only complexity but also business strategy.
 This style of management is most often used in engineering, but it is also used in other technical fields.

 Often, the fields that hire engineering managers require technical abilities and the ability to solve problems.
 Engineering managers typically work in fields such as architecture and engineering, instrument manufacturing, electronic component manufacturing, and scientific research.
 Engineering managers can even obtain work in other fields such as spectator sports and oil and gas extraction.
 Because engineering managers may work only in specific fields, job opportunities can be clustered in particular areas.
-The most engineering managers per capita in the United States work in Connecticut, the District of Columbia, and California.
+Engineering managers are often concentrated in regions with major technology and industrial hubs the United States, such as Connecticut, the District of Columbia, and California.

 Becoming an Engineering Manager